Pablissimo/SonarTsPlugin/README.md

 * Importing LCOV files for unit test coverage information
 * NCLOC metric generation

-It's unfinished in the following respects:
-* Incomplete unit test coverage of the plugin
-* No support for code duplication metrics

-It's presented only for the interested, and the brave.

 ##Requirements
 * Java 1.8+
 * SonarQube 5.6 LTS+